-1) We propose a novel semantic-ware feature learning framework for multi-label image recognition with incomplete labels.
+1) We propose a semantic-aware feature learning framework for incomplete multi-label image recognition.
 Comprising a semantic-related feature learning module and a semantic-guided feature enhancement module, this framework effectively models visual-semantic interactions and generates high-quality discriminative semantic-aware features.

 2) We design a collaborative learning strategy that enables the joint optimization of semantic-aware feature learning and label recovery.
-This strategy can not only dynamically enhance the discriminative capability of visual features but also adaptively recover unknown labels.
+This strategy can not only dynamically enhance the discriminative capability of visual features but also adaptively recover missing labels.

-3) Extensive experiments on three widely used multi-label benchmarks (MS-COCO, VOC2007, and NUS-WIDE) demonstrate that our CLSL framework achieves state-of-the-art (SOTA) performance for multi-label image recognition with incomplete labels.
+3) Extensive experiments on three widely used multi-label benchmarks (MS-COCO, VOC2007, and NUS-WIDE) demonstrate that our method achieves state-of-the-art (SOTA) performance for multi-label image recognition with incomplete labels.